apankrat/byenow/README.md

-# Byenow
+# byenow

-This is the source code of the **byenow** program, a multithreaded folder removal utility for Windows.
+This is the source code of `byenow`, a multithreaded folder removal utility for Windows.

-The source depends on several libraries that are not included in this distribution and that aren't currently public.
-They are however fairly simple wrappers around Win32 API and their functionality should be fairly obvious from their usage.

-# Homepage

 https://iobureau.com/byenow

+The code is shared to allow anyone interested to see how exactly the program works.
+The source itself is **incomplete**, because it depends on several libraries that are not a part of this distribution.
+With an exception of `simple_work_queue`, these libraries are simple Win32 API wrappers and their functionality should be fairly obvious from their usage.